grappa-py/grappa/README.rst

 - Human time is expensive: any modern software should assist people to identify and understand errors easily.
 - Make error reporting great again: feedback during testing is key, let's make it more handy and less frustrating.
 - Testing patterns consolidation: software expectations are limited to the boundaries of language data types and structures.
-- Do not hurt feelings: seeing errors is not a nice thing, but it can be painless if details are showed you in a more gentle way.
+- Hurt less feelings: seeing errors is not a nice thing, but it can be painless if details are showed you in a more gentle way.

 Features